planetrobbie/terraform-gcp-hashistack/GCP.md

     gcloud projects add-iam-policy-binding sb-vault --member \
     'serviceAccount:sb-vault-tf@sb-vault.iam.gserviceaccount.com' \
      --role 'roles/owner'

+Note: Make sure your account is linked to a billing account.

 This ends the setup of your Google Cloud environment !
 Congrats.